TobleMiner/buildroot-cmm2/README.md

 * A [pata-gpio](https://github.com/Manawyrm/pata-gpio) adapter
 * A linux machine (WSL works, too but is slow)
 * The DOOM assets (DOOM.WAD)

+Unfortunately both the SPI and USB interface are broken within Linux, thus in addition to the usual microSD card a CF card is required, too.

 # Building
 1. Clone this repository